shailshouryya/test-project/python/README.md

     - if you use underscores for the `name` value, the file will be `dist/project_name-MAJOR.MINOR.PATCH.tar.gz` (or `dist/project_name-MAJOR.MINOR.PATCH.suffix.tar.gz` or `dist/project_name-MAJOR.MINOR.PATCH.suffix.tar.gz`)
     - if you use dashes for the `name` value, the file will be `dist/project-name-MAJOR.MINOR.PATCH.tar.gz` (or `dist/project-name-MAJOR.MINOR.PATCH.suffix.tar.gz` or `dist/project-name-MAJOR.MINOR.PATCH.suffix#.tar.gz`)

+NOTE that the following commands need to be run from your shell, and **not** your python interpreter!

 ```text
 gpg --detach-sign -a dist/project_name-MAJOR.MINOR.PATCH-py3-none-any.whl
 gpg --detach-sign -a dist/project-name-MAJOR.MINOR.PATCH.tar.gz